Benefits and Stipends

 The timing of vacations is at the discretion of the Program Director and will be determined in conjunction with the trainee’s requests.

-The program provides support for the purchase of several standard textbooks, journal subscriptions, membership dues in major professional societies, and computer software.
-Attendance at and participation in scientific professional meetings is an important part of the educational experience.
-Registration fees and travel expenses are covered for one meeting per year of fellowship.
+The program provides an annual sum that can be used for the purchase of standard textbooks, journal subscriptions, membership dues in major professional societies, software and registration fees and travel expenses for a scientific professional meeting.

 Policies and Procedures